RenRom0400-outline

 The Medici family and the four Medici popes -- Leo X (1513-21), Clement VII (1523-34), Pius IV (1559-65), Leo XI (1605 -- 27 days)

 http://www.newadvent.org/cathen/12272b.htm -- The Catholic Encyclopedia list of all the Popes from Peter I to the present.
 Each Pope's name is linked to a biography, some of which are heavily slanted in a Catholic direction, but most of which are surprisingly candid.
 Popes on the list are numbered and our period starts in the 190s.
-A list of the Renaissance popes with thumbnail bios and pictures of all of them is at http://catholicsites.org/popes/renaissance.html.
+Martin V (above links) is 206.

 http://images.google.com/ -- Just as the web address says, this is the Google Image search page.
 Type in the word pope and the name and Roman numeral of any Pope (e.g., pope nicholas v -- no capital letters) to see some of the available Internet pictures of that Pope.